knaw-huc/data-envelopes/help_documentation.md

 # Help documentation for fields
 This page contains help documentation, including examples, for the fields in a data-envelope as implemented in the Huygens Data-Envelope editor.
+If you want general help in creating data-envelopes, then read the [guidelines](guidelines.md)

 # Basic workflow
+Follow the link you have been given to the editor and enter the login information you have been given.

 The editor opens showing a list of all data-envelopes in a table.

 You create a data-envelope by clicking the plus icon in the top of the table.